zatrit/openmcskins/README.md

 ###### Types of sources:

-* !mojang [SECURE | INSECURE] - official Mojang skin system, accepts SECURE and INSECURE values, it is recommended to use SECURE
+* !mojang - official Mojang skin system, accepts SECURE and INSECURE values, it is recommended to use SECURE
 * !server [IP] - any server that implements the ely.by API
-* !elyby - ely.by skin system
+* !elyby - ely.by skins system
 * !local [Directory] - directory where the mod will look for skins
-* !optifine - Optifine cape system
+* !optifine - Optifine capes system
-* !labymod - LabyMod cape system
+* !labymod - LabyMod capes system
-* !fivezig - 5zig cape system
+* !fivezig - 5zig capes system
+* !cosmetica [NO_THIRD_PARTY | ALLOW_THIRD_PARTY] - Cosmetica capes system

 ### resolvingTimeout